 For example, while someone else may be willing to pick up toothpaste (if asked), you're the one who actually notices when you need toothpaste.
-Not to mention that you're the only one who probably knows what brand and flavour your kids/partner/own self likes.
+Not to mention that you're the only one who probably knows what brand and flavor your kids/partner/own self likes.
 That thinking, knowing and planning add up.

 So, what can you do about it?

 Expect more of others (and accept how they do it).
-Maybe things won't be done the same way you would do them—or even the "right way."
+Maybe things won't be done the same way you would do them—or even the "right way".
 You may have to lower your standards a bit.
-Dinner might not be as fabulous.
+Dinner might not be as delicious.
 The linen closet may not look as neat as a retail shop.
 But as long as they know you'll swoop in and fix things, no one will try working things out themselves.

 Picture the worst that could happen.
 Is it really all that bad?
 If it's about managing diabetes, you may not be able to let go of the reins.
 But if it's about someone else's dry cleaning or homework supplies, well, they may only have to learn once.